Introduction

 Working in enclosed and sophisticated spaces lowers your blood pressure.
 As blood circulation lowers, you start feeling fatigued and this shows up in the form of low energy.

-Simple yoga exercises or stretches can come in handy that will improve blood circulation, thereby, reducing your fatigue.
+Simple yoga exercises or stretches can come in handy that will improve blood circulation, thereby, reducing your fatigue and increasing your energy levels.

 2. Lower your stress levels